kirkrodrigues/clp/docs/src/user-guide/quick-start-compression.md

 sbin/compress.sh --timestamp-key '<timestamp-key>' <path1> [<path2> ...]
 ```

-* `<timestamp-key>` is the field path of the kv-pair containing each log event’s timestamp.
+* `<timestamp-key>` is the field path of the kv-pair containing each log event's timestamp.
     * E.g., if your log events look like
       `{"timestamp": {"iso8601": "2024-01-01 00:01:02.345", ...}}`, you should enter
       `timestamp.iso8601` as the timestamp key.